 For certain job groups within Van der Leun, it is possible to regularly perform part of the work from home.
 The initiative to work from home lies with the employee, who can submit a request to their supervisor.
-After approval, a full-time employee can work from home for up to 2 days or 4 half-days per week (for part-time employees, the number of days/half-days is prorated).
+After approval, a full-time employee can work from home for up to 2 days per week (for part-time employees, working from home is prorated).
 The arrangement of days and hours for working from home is determined in mutual consultation between the employee and the supervisor.